survivejs/react-book/manuscript/02_developing_with_webpack.md

 > npm i webpack-dev-server --save-dev

 at the project root to get the server installed.
 We will be invoking our development server through npm.
 It allows us to set up `scripts` at `package.json`.
-In this case the following configuration is enough:
+The following configuration is enough:

 **package.json**